 What is Zero Trust?

-At its core, Zero Trust operates on the premise that threats are not just external adversaries trying to infiltrate your network; they could very well be lurking within, disguised as seemingly benign entities.
-This fundamental shift in mindset challenges the traditional notion that once a user or device gains access to your network, they can be implicitly trusted to move freely within it.
-In the world of Zero Trust, trust is a currency that is earned anew with every interaction and access request.
+At its core, Zero Trust security operates on the premise that threats are not just external adversaries trying to infiltrate your network; they could very well be lurking within, disguised as seemingly benign entities.
+This fundamental shift in mindset challenges the traditional notion that once a user or device gains remote access to your network, they can be implicitly trusted to move freely within it.
+In the world of Zero Trust, trust is a currency that is earned anew with every interaction and zero trust network access request.

 Imagine your network as a fortified castle, and each user or device as a traveler seeking entry.
 In the past, once a traveler passed through the castle gates, they were often allowed to roam freely within the walls.
 However, this castle analogy no longer holds in the Zero Trust era.

 Now, every traveler must be scrutinized at the gate, regardless of how familiar they may appear.
-Zero Trust mandates that each user and device be subjected to constant authentication, authorization, and verification (AAV) before being granted access to the castle’s inner sanctum—your valuable digital resources.
+Zero Trust mandates that each user and device be subjected to constant authentication, authorization, and verification (AAV) before being granted access points to the castle’s inner sanctum—your valuable digital resources.

 Authentication ensures that the traveler is indeed who they claim to be, employing multi-factor authentication (MFA) to add layers of identity confirmation.
 Authorization determines what areas of the castle the traveler can enter based on their role and need-to-know information.
 Verification continuously monitors the traveler’s behavior and ensures that their actions align with their permissions and the castle’s security policies.